 Prior to the Grantee's (IEDA) obligation of funds for construction, developers will demonstrate that the engineering co-design for a project is feasible, prior to the obligation of funds by IEDA for construction.
 IEDA will also require that the subrecipient demonstrate construction financing and submit supporting documentation for estimated project costs prior to Release of Funds.

 IEDA will reimburse funds for actual costs incurred up to the CDBG-DR award amount.
-Claims for reimbursement will be submitted via IowaGrants.
+Claims for reimbursement will be submitted via lowaGrants.
 The subrecipient shall maintain a file of all claim supporting documents, invoices, payments, and approval.
-Overhead and profit reimbursement for general contractors and subcontractors is limited to 10% overhead and 10% profit.